-All of our drug candidates are in clinical and preclinical development and their risk of failure is high.
-The clinical trials and manufacturing of our drug candidates are, and the manufacturing and marketing of our drug, if approved, will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and market our drug candidates.
-To date, we have not discussed with the FDA about its drug candidate, NOV004.
-Before obtaining regulatory approvals for the commercial sale of any of our drug candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our drug candidates are both safe and effective for use in each target indication.
+The risk of failure is high for any potential drug candidates we may acquire that are in clinical and preclinical development.
+The clinical trials and manufacturing of our potential drug candidates are, and the manufacturing and marketing of our potential drug candidates, if approved, will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and market our drug candidates.
+Before obtaining regulatory approvals for the commercial sale of any of our potential drug candidates, we must demonstrate thorough lengthy, complex and expensive preclinical testing and clinical trials that our potential drug candidates are both safe and effective for use in each target indication.
 We may not be able to develop a trial design that the FDA and other foreign regulatory authorities can accept.
-Each drug candidate must demonstrate an adequate risk versus benefit profile in its intended patient population and for its intended use.
+Each potential drug candidate must demonstrate an adequate risk versus benefit profile in its intended patient population and for its intended use.

 Clinical trials are expensive and can take many years to complete, and their outcomes are inherently uncertain.
-We cannot guarantee that our ongoing and any future clinical trials will be conducted as planned or completed on schedule, if at all.
+We cannot guarantee that any future clinical trials will be conducted as planned or completed on schedule, if at all.
 Failure can occur at any time during the clinical trial process.
-Even if our ongoing and any future clinical trials are completed as planned, we cannot be certain that their results will support the safety and effectiveness of our product candidates for their targeted indications or support continued clinical development of such product candidates.
+Even if any future clinical trials are completed as planned, we cannot be certain that their results will support the safety and effectiveness of our potential product candidates for their targeted indications or support continued clinical development of such product candidates.
 Our ongoing and any future clinical trial results may not be successful.

-In addition, even if such trials are successfully completed, we cannot guarantee that the FDA, EMA or other foreign regulatory authorities will interpret the results as we do, and more trials could be required before we submit our drug candidates for approval.
+In addition, even if such trials are successfully completed, we cannot guarantee that the FDA or foreign regulatory authorities will interpret the results as we do, and more trials could be required before we submit our potential drug candidates for approval.
 Moreover, results acceptable to support approval in one jurisdiction may be deemed inadequate by another regulatory authority to support regulatory approval in that other jurisdiction.
-To the extent that the results of the trials are not satisfactory to the FDA, EMA or other foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional trials in support of potential approval of our drug candidates.
+To the extent that the results of the trials are not satisfactory to the FDA or foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional trials in support of potential approval of our potential drug candidates.

-If we are required to conduct additional preclinical studies, clinical trials or other testing of our drug candidates beyond those that we currently contemplate, if we are unable to successfully complete preclinical studies, clinical trials of our drug candidates or other testing, if the results of these trials or tests are not positive or are only modestly positive or if there are safety concerns, we may:
+If we are required to conduct preclinical studies, clinical trials or other testing of our potential drug candidates beyond those that we currently contemplate, if we are unable to successfully complete preclinical studies, clinical trials of our potential drug candidates or other testing, if the results of these trials or tests are not positive or are only modestly positive or if there are safety concerns, we may:

-- be delayed in obtaining marketing approval for our drug candidates; - not obtain marketing approval at all; - obtain approval for indications, dosages or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the medicine removed from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our potential drug candidates; - not obtain marketing approval at all; - obtain approval for indications, dosages or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the medicine removed from the market after obtaining marketing approval.